-The Rev. Brittany Longsdorf started in June as the University’s first chaplain for international students, embodying what she calls “a true spirit of hospitality that I think is theologically backed.”
+Rev. Brittany Longsdorf started in June 2013 as the University’s first chaplain for international students, embodying what she calls “a true spirit of hospitality that I think is theologically backed.”
 (In the Bible, hospitality is both an injunction and a path to reward, as exemplified in a story in Matthew’s Gospel, where Jesus offers God’s kingdom to those who welcome the stranger.)
-At BU, Longsdorf’s hospitality has been a pleasant welcome mat for Chia Lee (GRS’16), from Taiwan, one of the vegetable cooks at the recent Tuesday dinner.
+At BU, Longsdorf’s hospitality has been a pleasant welcome mat for Chia Lee (GRS’16) of Taiwan, one of the vegetable cooks at the September dinner.

-Or to connect with agreeable food.
+They also connect with some very agreeable food.
 “Yeah, veggies!”
 Elly Cheng (SPH’15) cheers while cooking.
-“A lot of meals here, like pizza or sandwiches—there are not enough vegetables,” explains Taiwan-born Cheng.
+“A lot of meals here, like pizza or sandwiches—there are not enough vegetables,” says Taiwan-born Cheng.

-Foreign students, notably from China and Saudi Arabia, are flooding onto US campuses.
-But while many colleges have denomination-specific chaplains, the Rev. Loretta Reynolds, president of the National Association of College and University Chaplains, says she doesn’t “know of any other school” with a counterpart to Longsdorf.
+International students, notably from China and Saudi Arabia, are coming to US campuses in increasing numbers.
+But while many colleges have denomination-specific chaplains, Rev. Loretta Reynolds, president of the National Association of College and University Chaplains, says she doesn’t “know of any other school” with a counterpart to Longsdorf.

 “I will look forward to knowing how this works for Boston University,” says Reynolds, the chaplain at Kentucky’s Berea College.
 “This may become a new college chaplain model.”

-Prior to coming to BU, Longsdorf worked as a campus minister in the office of religious life at Princeton University, where she created fellowship opportunities for students “on the fringes of faith,” including foreign students, she says.
+Prior to coming to BU, Longsdorf worked as a campus minister in the office of religious life at Princeton University.
 For two years, she also was a part of the pastoral leadership of the historic Princeton University Chapel.
 She graduated from Graceland University and earned a master’s in divinity studying world religions at Princeton Theological Seminary.